apache/beam/learning/prompts/code-generation/02_io_pubsub.md

 Prompt:
 Write the python code to read messages from a PubSub subscription.
 Response:
 You can read messages from a PubSub subsription or topic using the `ReadFromPubSub` transform.
-PubSub currently supported only in streaming pipelines.
+PubSub is currently supported only in streaming pipelines.

 The following python code reads messages from a PubSub subscription.
 The subscription is provided as a command line argument.
 The messages are logged to the console: